mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 "Good," he said with a hint of remorse in his voice.
 But he didn't stick around to grieve or regret.
 Kipnu removed himself from the hole as Ramne lifted himself out and covered any sign of there having been a door in the floor.

-_This is my opening_, Kipnu thought.
-But Casra's state was more important.
-Surely someone was expecting Ramne and would come to the armory looking for answers.
-Surely enough, the woman from before came through the entryway and barked at him.
+This would be his last chance to stop Ramne, but surely someone would come to the armory looking for Ramne if he never appeared again.
+He couldn't risk being found while trying to pull Casra out of whatever state thi was in.
+And just as quickly as he thought it, the woman from before came through the entryway and barked at him.

 "You coming?" she asked in a rush.